KeenMate/into-phoenix/example-application.md

 An order button is displayed on this page only if it's available to rent (calculated on server) AND user is logged in.
 On pressing this button [PRG](https://en.wikipedia.org/wiki/Post/Redirect/Get) is send to server where the film is added to user's basket.
 User is then redirected back to film detail page.
 When the the film is in user's basket a message is displayed on this page saying "You already have this film in your shopping basket".

 ### Login screen
-Standard username/password login page.
+Standard login name/password login page.
 PRG to home screen on login.

 ### Basket
 List of films order by name stored in the user's session.
 User can remove film from the basket or clear it completely with a single button "Clear basket".
 List of films contains sums of total rental price (calculated and rendered on server).